How to Report and Pay Independent Contractor Taxes

 Investopedia: What Is an Independent Contractor?

 An independent contractor is a person or entity contracted to perform work for—or provide services to—another entity as a nonemployee.
 As a result, independent contractors must pay their own Social Security and Medicare taxes.
-The payer must correctly classify each payee as either an independent contractor or employee.
+The payer must correctly classify each payee as an independent contractor or employee.
 Another term for an independent contractor is a freelancer.

 Understanding Independent Contractors

 Doctors, dentists, veterinarians, lawyers, and many other professionals who provide independent services are classified as independent contractors by the Internal Revenue Service (IRS).
-However, the category also includes contractors, subcontractors, freelance writers, software designers, auctioneers, actors, musicians, and many others who provide independent services to the general public.
+However, the category also includes contractors, subcontractors, freelance writers, software designers, auctioneers, actors, musicians, and others who provide independent services to the general public.
 Independent contractors have become increasingly prevalent in the rise of what has been dubbed “the gig economy.”

 Builder contractor

-The employer pays federal tax, State tax, Social security, and health care on behalf of the employee.
+• The employer pays federal tax, State tax, Social security, and health care on behalf of the employee.
 The contractor’s pay stub will show only the total paid for the job made by the contractor.

 Builder contractor